csc207group76/connecthub/README.md

 For any suggestions or bugs, please submit on GitHub issues.

-## Contributing
-This project will not be actively developed and monitored, however, if you want to contribute, please
-1. Fork the repository
-2. Make your changes on a feature branch and sumbit a PR
-3. Clean up your code to the style checker `mystyle.xml`
-4. Keep PR titles and descriptions informative
-5. Only keep changes related to your PR

 ## Contributors
 | GitHub username | GitHub account |
 | --------------- | -------------- |